moigarcia/iPodcast/README.md

 In the project directory, you can run the following scripts:

  * npm start
 This command runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.
-The page will reload if you make edits, and you will also see any lint errors in the console.

  * npm test
 This command launches the test runner in interactive watch mode.
 It allows you to run your tests while developing the app.